 Feel free to experiment a little with a nice homemade treat recipe of your own.
 Throw some flour into a pot and get mixing.
 By making a guinea pig treat yourself, you are able to easily monitor what’s going into the recipe and as a result, into your guinea pig’s diet.

 There Ya Go!

 I hope that is enough for you there as far as lists go.
-Side note, if you are interested a cool little probiotic which guinea pigs tend to love, check out this article here.
+Side note, if you are interested in a cool little probiotic that guinea pigs tend to love, check out this article here.

 Once again, any questions or comments, throw them in below and I’ll do my best to get back to you ASAP!